Rizin Fighting Federation: 2018–present

 During the Super Rizin 2 card on July 30, 2023, the promotion announced their first international event, Rizin Landmark 7, to take place in Azerbaijan on November 4.
 It will also be the first major MMA event to take place in the country.

 In June 2024, Rizin announced a partnership with Bare Knuckle Fighting Championship (BKFC), which both companies would allow talent fight in each other's organizations in bareknuckle bouts.
 At Super Rizin 3 on July 28, 2024, Charisa Sigal, Tai Emery, Takaki Soya, and John Dodson all fought in bare-knucking bouts on the undercard.

+In 2026, Rizin Fighting Federation entered into a cross-promotional partnership with the Professional Fighters League (PFL), allowing fighters from the two organizations to compete in bouts promoted jointly by both promotions.
+The partnership was showcased at Super RIZIN 5, held on September 10, 2026, at the Kyocera Dome Osaka in Osaka, Japan, attracting an attendance of nearly 49,000 spectators.
+Where RIZIN Featherweight Champion Razhabali Shaydullaev faced PFL Featherweight Champion A. J. McKee in a title unification bout contested for both featherweight championships.
+Shaydullaev defeated McKee by unanimous decision to become the simultaneous RIZIN and PFL Featherweight Champion.
+The event also featured the return of former ONE Lightweight Champion Shinya Aoki to RIZIN, where he faced Mikuru Asakura, as well as bouts involving several prominent RIZIN fighters.

 Broadcasting and coverage

 Rizin's inaugural event was broadcast in North America on Spike TV.
 Other broadcasters have included SKY Perfect JSAT Corporation, Fuji Television, Fox Sports Brazil, Kix and Match TV.
 From 2017 to 2020, Rizin events have been streaming on FITE TV in North America and Europe.
 Rizin 26 to Rizin 37 would stream on LIVENow in Europe and North America.

 In 2022, due to several controversies, Rizin would be dropped by Fuji by May of that year.
 Rizin would since begin broadcasting on events via PPV on their streaming service, RIZIN STREAM PASS, and various other streaming platforms in Japan.

 Starting with Super Rizin & Rizin 38 in 2022, Integrated Sports would produce English-language PPVs of Rizin events for FITE.

 In February 2024, Rizin announced the launch of a new international service, RIZIN.tv.
 From March, the service will be subscription-based, and will include past events.